Rate this article 4.90909090909090951 based on 11 reviews

 How to create a family foundation in the Netherlands

 Even if it can be used for commercial purposes, the foundation can also be created for wealth management purposes as in other countries.
-The family foundation is the most appropriate wealth management solution for high net worth individuals relocating to the Netherlands.
+The family foundation in the Netherlands is the most appropriate wealth management solution for high net worth individuals relocating to the Netherlands.

 One needs to have the deed of incorporation drafted and notarized by a Dutch public notary.
 The family foundation in the Netherlands is similar to trusts in other countries.
 However, in the case of a Dutch foundation, a settlor and the beneficiaries are the main participants.

-It is important to know that in the case of a family foundation, the assets cannot be distributed to companies or other legal entities, but only among family members.
+It is important to know that in the case of a family foundation in the Netherlands, the assets cannot be distributed to companies or other legal entities, but only among family members.
 These types of foundations can also be created as charities.

 Setting up a charity in the Netherlands